March 6, 2026

 • All-in-one ITSM: request, incident, change

-• Deeply integrated with Atlassian ecosystem
+• Deeply integrated with the Atlassian ecosystem

 • Custom automation and AI-powered triage